Robinlovelace/cycle-hire-inclusive/README.md

 Cycling organisations have advocated that BSS stations should be located not only on their potential use, but also on their potential to provide new mobility options to disadvantaged transport populations (League of American Bicyclists and Club 2015; Sustrans 2019).
+Evidence suggests that locating docking stations only based on centrality and estimated potential levels of use might lead to an unfair distribution of public bicycles.
 In Boston, Chicago, Denver, Seattle, and New York City (US), Aultman-Hall and Ursaki (2015) found significant differences in access based on race and income variables.
 In Porto Alegre, Recife, Rio, Salvador and Sao Paulo (Brazil), Duran et al. (2018) found that the coverage of bicycle-sharing systems favoured wealthier and centrally located neighborhoods with higher proportion of white population.

 ## Bicycle sharing schemes, transport equity and social inclusion